SimonPreissner/machine-learning-potpourri/FruitFly/README.md

     python3 projection.py bnc 8000 6 1 -v

 This will print out the projection neurons that are most responsible for the activation in the Kenyon layer.

+### Turning the fly into a search engine

+You can test the capability of the the fly's algorithm to return web pages that are similar to a given one (and crucially, dimensionality-reduced), by typing:

+    python3 searchfly.py data/generic_pod.csv 2000 6 5 https://en.wikipedia.org/wiki/Yahoo!